What is your Sodium to Potassium ratio? Most people worry more about their cholesterol level but this ratio is your life vitality measurement.

 The opposite is true if we have too much potassium.
 It could cause too much fluid to flow into the cell (trying to dilute the sodium), literally causing it to burst.

-What Happens When the Sodium-Potassium Balance is Off?
+What Happens When the Sodium and Potassium Balance is Off?

-What does it feel like when your sodium-potassium balance is off?
 Most of the time, we see signs of stress in the body and the mind.
 People feel a lot of fatigue, emotional conflict, lowered vitality, more anxiety, frustration, irritability, resentment, unexplained anger, and feelings of being stuck.
-You may find your craving sugary foods to offset some of the salts you have built up.
+You may find your craving for sugary foods to offset some of the salts you have built up.

-Physically, you may have been diagnosed with high blood pressure, suppressed adrenal function, or liver problems.
-Kidney issues also show up when your sodium or potassium is unbalanced, but this is often a late-stage form reflecting exhaustion.
+Physically, you may have a diagnosis of with high blood pressure, suppressed adrenal function, or liver problems.
+Kidney issues also show up when your Sodium or Potassium is unbalanced.
+It is often a late-stage form reflecting exhaustion.

 Many people find aldosterone and other inflammatory hormones increased when they have too much sodium in their system.
 These inflammatory hormones can suppress serotonin and dopamine in the brain, which can make you feel depressed and tired.

 Too much sodium can also throw off your ability to absorb and metabolize zinc and iron.
 With a high Na/K ratio, iron may deposit between joints and cause pain and inflammation.
-This elevated Sodium/Potassium depresses zinc stores, which is responsible for helping absorb and utilize potassium as well as magnesium thus helping us ward off illness.
+This elevated Sodium/Potassium depresses zinc stores, which are responsible for helping absorb and utilize potassium as well as magnesium.
+Keeping the ratio in the ideal range helps us ward off illness.

 If you’re eating a lot of processed foods or adding a lot of iodized salt to your meals, we do recommend cutting back.
 It will help move many of your results back into normal ranges.
 Focus on vegetables as the central part of your diet, healthy fats, and some animal protein.

 However, you may not have a high sodium level because you’re overeating salt.
-It could be caused by several other factors, so you want to talk to a nutritionist who specializes in hair analysis, like me.
-We can determine where the excess sodium in your diet is coming from and how to balance your sodium and potassium without affecting the other minerals you need.
+It could be caused by several other factors, so you will want to talk to a Hair Analysis expert, me!
+I can determine where the excess sodium in your diet is coming from and how to balance your sodium and potassium without affecting the other minerals you need.

 And drink plenty of spring water for additional minerals.
 It may help to clear out excess sodium and brings balance back to your body.
-Many brands will add fluoride without listing it on the label, so if you would like recommendations, I can help.
+Many brands will add fluoride without listing it on the label, so if you would like recommendations, email me.